 The most famous of all is the Forrest Gump Hill, where Forrest Gump ended his cross-country run in the movie with Monument Valley in the background.
 We were fortunate to have this famous area almost to ourselves.
 We spoke with one other traveler who had been here before, and said that there are usually tour buses and tons of other travelers at this exact spot.

-Luckily there isn’t much traffic on this road as we took our time taking a lot of photos, although we did have to run to save the tripod more than once as a semi-truck barreled down the highway.
+Luckily there isn’t much traffic on this road so you can take your time taking a lot of photos, although we did have to run to save the tripod more than once as a semi-truck barreled down the highway.

 We spent the night camping at nearby Mexican Hat.
 We’ll let you take a wild guess where this town got its name from.